Looking for Something to Read? Click the “Natasha’s Study” Category to check out book reviews & chapter-by-chapter or themed BOOK DISCUSSIONS.

-We discuss books on Tuesdays at “A Sista’s Journey”:
+On Tuesdays, we discuss books at “A Sista’s Journey”:

-Why do I Love to Read?
+Why I Love Reading

 The most important book to me is the Holy Bible “for everything that was written in the past was written to teach us, so that through endurance and the encouragement of the scriptures we might have hope (Romans 15:4 NIV).”
-At “A Sista’s Journey,” I want to share the truths of the Bible, so that you too can have hope.
+At A Sista’s Journey, I want to share the truths of the Bible, so that you too can have hope.